nup002/PhoneSensors/README.md

 proximity_timestamps = packet.prox.timestamps
 ```

 Data from different sources may have different number of elements due to differences in sampling frequency.
+For example,
-For example, `acceleration_values`, a 3D vector, may have
+`acceleration_values`, a 3D vector, may have 4 samples and thus be a (4,3) array.
+While `proximity_values`, a 1D scalar,
-4 samples and thus be a (4,3) array.
-While `proximity_values`, a 1D scalar, may only have one value and thus be a (1,) array.
+may only have one sample and thus be a (1,) array.